frequency-chain/frequency/designdocs/validity_state.md

 This proposal aims to:
 * specify a common data structure for validity state storage
 * suggest how to incorporate this validity state into validation for three types of data in MRC.
+* specify an API for registering and updating schema
+* suggest a migration path

+This proposal does not aim to specify:
+* what the states are
+* what the validity state structure is
+* how they are stored on chain (what Storage type to use)

+There may be some storage types and choices of keys that are better than others and these should be determined by experiments.

 ## Proposal